pombredanne/cookiecutter-pypackage/{{cookiecutter.repo_name}}/CONTRIBUTING.rst

 3. Add a note to ``CHANGELOG.rst`` about the changes.
 4. Add yourself to ``AUTHORS.rst``.

 ..
-[1] If you don't have all the necessary python versions available locally you can rely on Travis - it will
+[1] If you do not have all the supported python versions installed locally you can rely on Travis and Appveyor.
+       They will
        `run the tests <https://travis-ci.org/{{ cookiecutter.github_username }}/{{ cookiecutter.repo_name }}/pull_requests>`_ for each change you add in the pull request.

-       It will be slower though ...

 Tips
 ----